 IMPORTANT FEE INFORMATION: Vanguard funds may charge an annual account service fee of $20 for fund balances below $10,000.
-Fidelity and Vanguard offer other share classes of these funds with different investment minimums and expense ratios.
+Vanguard offers other share classes of these funds with different investment minimums and expense ratios.

 Please note: When comparing funds, please consider all important factors, including information pertaining to fund fees, fund features, and fund objectives.
 While funds may track an index, the indexes and strategies employed in seeking to achieve an investment goal may be different.
 Each fund's investment object and strategy and index tracked to achieve investment goals may differ.
 For new investors, funding investment minimums may be different.